Helmholtz-UFZ/Cosmopolitan/README.md

 For the development there are four important variable in `.env_dev_*`.

- 1. `GUNICORN` controlls if the web service is started with the production server.
+ 1. `GUNICORN` controls if the web service is started with the production server.
- 2. For debuging the Flask server use `FLASK_DEBUG` (easier logging, reloading scripts).
+ 2. For debugging the Flask server use `FLASK_DEBUG` (easier logging, reloading scripts).
 This will only work if `GUNICORN=0`.
  3. The web server uses the library of the git repository `sm_prediction` for plotting.
-If you whish to make ongoing development you can do so by specifing the branch with `SM_BRANCH`.
+If you wish to make ongoing development you can do so by specifying the branch with `SM_BRANCH`.

 To make development easier `docker compose` will bind the current repository to the docker container.
 So that if `FLASK_DEBUG=1`, the web server is automatically reloaded when one of the scripts in `cosmopolitan_app/\*` are changed.

-The code base tries to adhere to the `flake8` standard and is formated with `Black`.
-To ensure styling coherence the precommit configuration in `.pre-commit-config.yaml` should be used.
+The code base tries to adhere to the `flake8` standard and is formatted with `Black`.
+To ensure styling coherence the pre commit configuration in `.pre-commit-config.yaml` should be used.

-### Mockup outside services
+### Mock-up outside services

-The webservice relys on three external services
+The web service relies on three external services

  1. Mail server
  2. Postgres DB
  3. SLURM REST API

-For two of the services a mockup web server exist which allow to develop and test without access to the services.
+For two of the services a mock-up web server exist which allow to develop and test without access to the services.
 Currently the SLURM REST API can not be mocked.

 #### Mail server